dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 And what this will do is it will execute this three times.
 I could have multiple instructions in here if I want to, and it would execute that whole set sequentially three times, but this is the equivalent of turn right.
 Okay, question?

-Student:[Inaudible]?
+Student: [Inaudible]?

-Instructor (Mehran Sahami):So the spaces are, sorry, there is a space here.
+Instructor (Mehran Sahami): So the spaces are, sorry, there is a space here.
 Well, you don't actually need a space there, but there are no spaces in here.
 So you need to have this space for sure.
 The rest of these spaces are basically optional, but we like to kind of space them out for it to make sense.
 You definitely should not have any spaces in the I plus, plus.
 There's no spaces in there.
 Uh huh?

-Student:Is all of this syntax in the course reader?
+Student: Is all of this syntax in the course reader?

 Instructor (Mehran Sahami):It's all in the course reader, yeah.
 Yeah, so you don't need to worry about – if you want to take notes, that's great, but it's all kind of in the course reader if you want to follow along.
 So you can do something any number of times that you want, right, and it'll just count up.
 So this could be, like, if you wanted to, you could say, "Hey, turn left six times," and that's still the equivalent of turn right.